pyranges/pyranges_1.x/docs/how_to_overlap.rst

   PyRanges with 2 rows, 5 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-Method :func:`subtract_overlaps <pyranges.PyRanges.subtract_overlaps>` allows to obtain the portions of intervals in self that do not overlap any interval in other:
+Method :func:`subtract_overlaps <pyranges1.PyRanges.subtract_overlaps>` allows to obtain the portions of intervals in self that do not overlap any interval in other:

   >>> a2.subtract_overlaps(b).sort_values('Start')